-The Holey Land Wildlife Management Area is a 140 square kilometers (55 square miles) tract lying in the S-7 and S-8 subbasins.
-It is wholly state owned and managed by the Florida Fish and Wildlife Conservation Commission (FFWCC).
+The Holey Land Wildlife Management Area is a 140 square kilometer (55 square mile) tract lying in the S-7 and S-8 subbasins.
+It is wholly state-owned and managed by the Florida Fish and Wildlife Conservation Commission (FFWCC).
 The area is heavily used for hunting of white-tailed deer and hogs.
-The Rotenberger Wildlife Management Area consists of 96 square kilometers (37 square miles) of state-owned and leased private land (roughly 40 percent of total acreage) that is separated from the Holey Land by the Miami Canal and managed by the FFWCC for deer and hog hunting.
+The Rotenberger Wildlife Management Area consists of 96 square kilometers (37 square miles) of state-owned land (roughly 40 percent of total acreage) that is separated from the Holey Land by the Miami Canal and managed by the FFWCC for deer and hog hunting.
 In 1983, a Memorandum of Understanding was entered into by the District and other agencies to restore Everglades values associated with the Holey Land/Rotenberger Tract and establish water regulation schedules that will simulate the natural hydroperiod.
 In June 1990, the District and the FFWCC agreed on operational schedules that improve hydroperiods in both the Holey Land and WCA-3A (SFWMD, 1998).
 These areas are important for game management, water resource protection and habitat corridors adjacent to the EPA.
+Both areas will benefit from operation of the STAs.
+The Holey Land will receive treated water from both STA-3/4 and STA-5, while the Rotenberger will use treated water from STA-5 to restore a more natural hydropattern.
+The District, the Department and other parties are developing an interim and long-term operating schedule for Rotenberger as part of the STA-5 permitting process.